bloxstreet/support/guides/training-guide.md

 **Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

+**Trainers should FF their LRs by executing the command :ff (username).
+Trainers should hide their commands.**

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

+**Rankers should run the :info command on each LR after ranking and before kicking.
+Running the command ensures each LR has been ranked correctly.**

 **Trainers should leave the Training Center after taking their LRs to a purple ranking line.
 Trainers should not wait until after their LRs have been ranked.
 However, if an SHR decides a photo will be taking place, trainers should not leave and head to the lobby instead.**